 This course is designed to be for the student seeking individual instruction on piano, voice, guitar, or any standard band or orchestra instrument.
 A performance at Faculty Juries and Concert Hour is required for each semester.
 Vocal and instrumental students concurrently enroll in choir or band; pianist and guitarists should consult with faculty for an appropriate concurrent course.
 There are nine group meetings and fifteen private lessons per semester, with level of proficiency determined by faculty adjudication.
+This course may be taken 4 times.
 Lecture & lab.
 Letter grade only.
-Transferable to CSU.
+Transferable to CSU; UC.